 Electric utilities report a huge amount of information to the US government and other public agencies.
 This includes yearly, monthly, and even hourly data about fuel burned, electricity generated, operating expenses, power plant usage patterns and emissions.
 Unfortunately, much of this data is not released in well documented, ready-to-use, machine readable formats.
 Data from different agencies tends not to be standardized or easily used in tandem.
 Several commercial data services clean, package, and re-sell this this data, but at prices which are too high to be accessible to many smaller stakeholders.

 The Public Utility Data Liberation (PUDL) project takes information that’s already publicly available, and makes it publicly usable, by cleaning, standardizing, and cross-linking utility data from different sources in a single database.
-As of June, 2018, the PUDL database includes information from FERC Form 1 and EIA Forms 860 & 923, focusing on fuel use, generation mix, and power plant operating costs.
-We are working to integrate the EPA’s Continuous Emissions Monitoring dataset, and working to better link FERC & EPA together in a unified system.
+Thus far our primary focus has been on fuel use, generation, operating costs, and operation history.
+As of November, 2022 PUDL integrates data from:

-This information allows users to explore the operating costs of individual power plants, and see how fuel costs impact the viability of different types of generation.
-It can highlight the competitiveness of renewable electricity in the market today.
-It can show how the generation mix of different utilities has evolved over time, and how the usage of individual power plants has changed as fuel prices have changed and more renewable generation has been brought online.
+The information from these sources allows users to explore the operating costs of individual power plants and see how fuel costs impact the viability of different types of generation.
+It can highlight the competitiveness of renewable electricity in the market today; it can show how the generation mix of different utilities has evolved over time; and it can indicate how fuel prices and more renewable generation have changed the usage of individual power plants.

 Check out some of the projects we’ve been supporting!